Lukewh/charmers-tools/docs/getstarted/examples/nagios.md

 # Nagios

 Nagios provides basic monitoring for hosts, services, and networks.
-It checks for working ping and SSH. {link_details}
+It checks for working ping and SSH. {details_link}

 **Requires**: {requires_cli_link}